• About

 Q: If I donate to a state tax credit program, can I get a tax credit on both my state and federal taxes?

-A: The bill does not allow an individual to claim tax credits for the same donation on both their state and federal taxes.
-However, you could donate to an SGO that administers a state tax credit program and claim a tax credit on your state tax return and then make a second donation to the same SGO and claim a federal tax credit on the second donation.
+A: No. The bill does not allow an individual to claim tax credits for the same donation on both their state and federal taxes.
+However, you can donate to an SGO that administers a state tax credit program and claim a tax credit on your state tax return and then make a second donation to the same SGO and claim a federal tax credit on the second donation.

 Q: Is it possible that Governor Tim Walz will not opt Minnesota into this program?